 The French plus-que-parfait past tense is how you talk about one past event occurring before another past event.
+And if you already know the passé composé and imparfait tenses, it’s easier to learn than you might think.

 The exact same concept and tense also exists in English, though as a native speaker you may have never consciously paid attention to it.
 A couple of English examples:

-“Before I found out that the woman was a celebrity, I had guessed that she was very wealthy.”
+“Before I found out that the woman was a celebrity, I had already guessed that she was very wealthy.”

 Understanding how the Plus-Que-Parfait fits into the past tenses